Khaulat/Deep_Reinforcement_Learning/Navigation_project/README.md

 For this project, a Unity environment provided by Udacity is used to monitor and visualize training.
 It is an open space layed with bananas of two different colours; blue and yellow.
 The goal of the agent is to navigate through the environment picking as many yellow bananas and ignoring as many blue bananas as possible.

+**The agent can perform 4 discrete actions to move; **

+Move forward, 0
+Move backward, 1
+Turn left, 2
+Turn right, 3

+The environment also has a state-space of 37 dimensions which contains the agents velocity and a ray-based representation of objects around it.

 ## The Navigation_project content

 In the navigation project folder, there are 4 sub-folders and 3 distinct files;